VirgilSecurity/virgil-iotkit/scripts/README.md

 - **Step #2.
 Emulate IoT devices**.

 Now, you have to emulate IoT devices.
 There are two types of devices:
-  - IoT Gateway - an internet-capable smart device that communicates with other IoT devices and Clouds; NOTE!
-At this moment Sandbox supports only one active IoT-Gateway in network.
+  - IoT Gateway - an internet-capable smart device that communicates with other IoT devices and Clouds;
+  > **NOTE!
+At this moment Sandbox supports only one active IoT-Gateway in network.**

-  - and IoT Device - end-device, like smart bulb, that can be controlled remotely through the IoT Gateway.
+  - IoT Device - end-device, like smart bulb, that can be controlled remotely through the IoT Gateway.

 Generate both of them.
 The information about generated devices can be found in the Sandbox window:
 <img width="100%" src="https://cdn.virgilsecurity.com/assets/images/github/web_demo/web_demo_emulate.png?demo" align="left" hspace="0" vspace="6">